brucou/movie-search-app/article/article.md

   the query
 ```

-[^1]: In actual BDD, you would actually consolidate those 11 assertions in two or three scenarios,
+[^1]: In actual BDD, you would actually consolidate those 11 assertions in two or three
- and adopt whatever syntax of the BDD tool under use.
+scenarios, adopt whatever syntax of the BDD tool under use, and a few other things.
+Let's not
+bother with that now.

 In terms of visual design, it would go like this :